luigi-derson/luigi-derson/README.md

 Outside of coding, I've a keen interest in personal finances, and I enjoy travelling, immersing myself in new cultures and perspectives.

-Checkout my [portfolio](https://portfolio-1f4.pages.dev) to see some of my work.
+Check out my [portfolio](https://portfolio-1f4.pages.dev) to see some of my work.

 ### Tech Stack